 Using a daypack as a carry-on bag for your flights is a smart solution.
 We strongly urge you to pack your carry-on with at least one full change of clothes, your camera gear, medications, changes of socks and underwear, your important travel documents, and other irreplaceable items, in case your checked bags go astray.
-Store camera gear and important plastic bags to protect them from dirt and moisture.
-With a daypack you can then remove these papers in plastic bags to protect them from dirt and moisture.
+Store camera gear and important papers in plastic bags to protect them from dirt and moisture.
 With a daypack you can then remove these items on arrival and load your bag with the gear you'll need on walking tours and excursions.